enbraun/slate/source/includes/_resource.md

 | Code      | Description |
 | ---:      |    :----    |
 **200** <br> <span class = "success">`OK`</span> | Indicates that the operation was successful and requested resource updated successfully.|
-**400** <br> <span class = "error">`Bad Request`</span> | Bad Request occurs when a request is not well-formed, syntactically incorrect, empty required parameters or any unknown parameter is passed. <br> Additionally, Bad request may also occur in one of these conditions :<li>Trying to update an archived resource.</li><li>Trying to change start_date or last_date such that last_date gets smaller than start_date.</li><li>Trying to update start date and last date of a resource such that existing booking of that resource do not fit in given range.</li>
+**400** <br> <span class = "error">`Bad Request`</span> | Bad Request occurs when a request is not well-formed, syntactically incorrect, empty required parameters or any unknown parameter is passed. <br> Additionally, Bad request may also occur in one of these conditions :<li>Trying to update an archived resource.</li><li>Trying to change start date or last working date such that last working date gets smaller than start date.</li><li>Trying to update start date and last date of a resource such that existing bookings of that resource do not fit in given range.</li>
 **403** <br> <span class = "error">`Forbidden`</span> | Authorization failed due to insufficient permissions.
 This occurs when user does not have enough access rights to perform this action.
 Access for each user can be controlled by an Administrator using eRS Cloud Application.
 **404** <br> <span class = "error">`Not Found`</span> | Not Found error occurs when requested resource does not exist (i.e. There is no resource with given id).
 This may also occur when updating a resource which has been deleted.